sporkful/musubi-iOS/docs/design.md

 Each clone of a repository holds its own physical copy of the repository's global logical history DAG.
 These physical copies may be incomplete due to the distributed/non-blocking nature of Git - each clone will need to manually/periodically "fetch" new commits it's interested in from other clones (aka "remotes").

 To physically organize logical threads of commits that are concurrent, Git provides the "branch" construct - a branch is essentially just a named reference to the commit representing the "head" of a logical thread.
 In particular, each clone maintains "remote branches" that track the progress of other clones.
-A great explanation of remote branches can be found [here](https://git-scm.com/book/en/v2/Git-Branching-Remote-Branches). **Note that for simplicity of use, Musubi does not allow multiple *logical* branches.
-In other words, every Musubi repository clone only has a "main" branch and associated "\[remote\]/main" branch(es), no things like "feature" branches.
+A great explanation of remote branches can be found [here](https://git-scm.com/book/en/v2/Git-Branching-Remote-Branches). **Note that for simplicity of use, Musubi does not allow multiple *logical* branches within any repository.
+In other words, every Musubi repository clone only has a "main" branch and associated "\[remote\]/main" branch(es), no user-made "feature" branches.
 The concept of branching is ultimately abstracted away from the user, again for simplicity.**

 As mentioned earlier, concurrent commits (often the heads of concurrent logical threads) can be "merged" into a single consistent state - this is represented by a new commit with multiple parents.
 A merge is said to have "conflicts" if the commits-to-be-merged made different changes (wrt their lowest common ancestor in the global logical history DAG) in such a way that the VCS can't automatically determine the desired merged result.
 E.g. concurrent+differing changes to the same line in the same file would be marked as a conflict in Git.
 Under this definition, conflicts can only be resolved manually by users (who have a level of semantic understanding of the content that the VCS doesn't), and a merge can't complete until all conflicts are resolved.

 #### GitHub / Integration-Manager Workflow (IMW)

 GitHub is a third-party service that hosts a highly-available clone of any Git repository that users "push" to GitHub.
 Instead of needing to sync/backup in a peer-to-peer manner, users can just sync/backup against GitHub.

 Crucially, GitHub facilitates the ["Integration-Manager Workflow (IMW)"](https://git-scm.com/book/en/v2/Distributed-Git-Distributed-Workflows#wfdiag_b), which Musubi also adopts.

 #### Adapting the Git+IMW architecture for Musubi